-Learn the benefits of postnatal yoga after normal delivery and childbirth and why postpartum yoga exercises should be part of your postpartum care plan, in this article by Priti Salian.
+Learn the benefits of postnatal yoga after normal delivery and childbirth, and why postpartum yoga exercises should be part of your postpartum care plan.

 You’ve finally delivered your baby after those nine long, weary months of waiting for the Big Day.
 Good for you!
 Now you long to see yourself back in shape.
 Well, your postpartum care plan is just starting.